Lufthansa could stay in longhaul race with Turkish Airlines link

 Emirates, the biggest Gulf carrier in terms of fleet and number of routes, agreed in September to form an alliance with Qantas, with the Australian carrier replacing Singapore with Dubai as its hub for European flights from 2013.

-Qatar Airways, the state-owned carrier vying with Etihad as the second biggest in Middle East, said in October it would join the oneworld alliance, which includes British Airways (ICAG.L), while Air France-KLM (AIRF.PA), Etihad and Lufthansa's German rival Air Berlin (AB1.DE) agreed on flight code sharing.
+Qatar Airways, the state-owned carrier vying with Etihad as the second biggest in Middle East, said in October it would join the oneworld alliance, which includes British Airways, while Air France-KLM, Etihad and Lufthansa's German rival Air Berlin agreed on flight code sharing.

 Lufthansa and Turkish Airlines together could offer more flights and invest in newer and more fuel efficient aircraft, as well as have pricing power over their rivals.